Chemical found in soap and toothpaste linked to osteoporosis

 - Pregnant and breastfeeding women.

-The relationship between dark skin, northern climates where the sun is weaker like the UK, and low vitamin D levels has been found in many studies.
-In one recent study of 449, 943 people aged 40-69 years, 53% of Asian and 34.9% of black participants had vitamin D deficiency, compared to 12% among the white participants.
+The relationship between people with dark skin living in northern climates where the sun is weaker, like the UK, and low vitamin D levels has been confirmed in many studies.
+In one study of around 450,000 people aged 40-69 years, 53% of Asian and 35% of black people had vitamin D deficiency, compared to 12% among the white people6.

 PHE and NICE also emphasise that those with dark skin are more at risk and recommend that those with African, African-Caribbean or south Asian backgrounds continue to take vitamin D supplements over spring and summer

-Porter goes on to list the external factors that can contribute to lower vitamin D levels.
+Porter goes on to list other factors that can contribute to lower vitamin D levels.
 Anyone could be at risk if:

-- They are housebound, spend little time outside or cover up for cultural or religious reasons.
+- They are housebound, spend little time outside or cover up for personal, cultural or religious reasons.

 - They live in the north of the UK where sunlight is less strong.